louismullie/temp-data/markdown_final/fc4ca44b-b4e8-ff03-1003-daac7d28abd7.md

 A.1 Access to diagnostics, genetic counselling and prenatal testing

 R2 ↑↑ Offer standard preconception care to women with EB, and provide access to genetic counselling where available.
-Depending on the inheritance pattern (autosomal recessive, autosomal dominant) the risk assessment for the pregnancy can be estimated and prenatal testing offered., Couples at reproductive risk of severe forms of EB may wish to pursue prenatal or preimplantation genetic testing, accounting for family preferences, religious/cultural beliefs and national regulations.
+Depending on the inheritance pattern (autosomal recessive, autosomal dominant) the risk assessment for the pregnancy can be estimated and prenatal testing offered.
+Couples at reproductive risk of severe forms of EB may wish to pursue prenatal or preimplantation genetic testing, accounting for family preferences, religious/cultural beliefs and national regulations.
 Carrier screening of an unaffected and unrelated partner may be offered according to the individual situation and national regulations, after genetic counselling.

 ---